souravbiswas19/FastAPI-Assignment/readme.md

 1. Run the FastAPI application:

-    -> Run the `main.py` file using code runner or in the terminal
+    Step 1 - Run the `quiz_db.py` file using code runner or in the terminal

     ```bash
-    python main.py
+    python quiz_db.py
     ```

-    -> Alternatively, you can run it with Uvicorn
+    This will create the `quizzes` and `user_submissions` tables 'ONCE' in the Postgresql Database with database name 'Quiz.
+This file will also insert the 3 predefined set of quizzes with 3 quizzes in each set with 4 options in the database.

+    Step 2 - Run Uvicorn in `--reload` mode

     ```bash
     uvicorn main:app --reload